ljdursi/computecanadian/discussion-paper/06_principles_to_operations.md

 **Proposal: Services provided should come with agreed-upon SLAs ensuring quality and interoperability.**

-A federation colleague (*i.e.*: a region or the central office) will propose taking on the responsibility for providing some or all of the necessary service or services: allowing regions to build on existing strengths or meet regional priorities.
+A federation colleague (*e.g.*: a region or the central office) will propose taking on the responsibility for providing some or all of the necessary service or services: allowing regions to build on existing strengths or meet regional priorities.
 These services should be assigned